<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Museum

-Austin drove this prototype in the 1900 Thousand Miles Trial and was awarded first prize in his class.
-The Wolseley was one of the exhibits in Britain's first motor museum which opened in 1912.
+He drove this car in the Thousand Miles Trial in 1900 and was awarded first prize in his class.
+He completed the whole course at 12 mph in England and 10 mph in Scotland (the legal limits at the time), only matched by eleven other competing cars.
+It eventually went on display in 1912 when Britain’s first Motor Museum opened.
 The museum was the brainchild of Edmund Dangerfield, proprietor of The Motor magazine and hence was known as The Motor Museum.
 It was located in London, at Waring and Gillow's furniture store on Oxford Street.